WordPress/wporg-plugin-guidelines/README.md

 The Plugin Review Team made the first pass, followed by many volunteers at WordCamps around the world, and finally a public posting here for anyone in the community.
 The guidelines went live on October 20, 2016.

-This repository remains open for the time being to allow any late changes to be tracked.
+This repository remains open to allow any future changes to be tracked.

 ## Feedback